-A thesaurus is needed for every cycle of the "BAIK-Byke" described above.
+A thesaurus is needed for every cycle of the BAIK-Byke described above.

 - It controls the input vocabulary at dictation or description.
 As a result every entered word is known to the thesaurus.
-If a string is new to the thesaurus the entering person is alarmed and has two choices: Correction of a misspelling or acceptance of a new word.
-In that case the word is entered in a nomenclature letterbox which is persiodically reviewed and voided.
+If a string is new to the thesaurus the entering person is warned and has two choices: Correction of a misspelling or acceptance of a new word.
+In that case the word is entered in a nomenclature letterbox which is periodically reviewed and emptied.
 The terminologist adds the new word to the thesaurus with the appropriate semantical descriptions either as new synonym or as a completely new concept. - It governs the classification.
-The information contained in the semantical frame (its context and location) has to be used to correctly bind items (numbers, codes, or words) to the semantical net, the thesaurus nodes. - It is used for retreival.
-A physician may ask summary questions, e.g. "smoker", "viral infections" and gets answers regardless of the primary terms used in the relevant information.
-The thesaurus helps to interpret and translate the terminolgy of the question to the terminology of the entered patient data.
+The information contained in the semantical frame (its context and location) has to be used to correctly bind items (numbers, codes, or words) to the semantical net, the thesaurus nodes. - It is used for retrieval.
+A physician may ask summary questions, e.g. smoker, or viral infection and gets answers regardless of the primary terms used in the relevant information.
+The thesaurus helps to interpret and translate the terminology of the question to the terminology of the entered patient data.

 As mentioned already the thesaurus is also used as interface to the terminology of information systems like MEDLINE, rendering the appropriate MeSH-codes.
 The same is true for expert systems.
-Wherever different terminologies of systems have to be matched, the thesaurus is helpful.5
+Wherever different terminologies of systems have to be matched, the thesaurus is helpful.

-5Building of the thesaurus was started in the late 60s using punched paper tape.
-In the 70s we entered every dicated word of the referral letters of the German Clinc for Diagnostic in Wiesbaden.
-End of the 70s we installed BAIK in the J.W.Goethe-University-Klinikum for all dissection reports an other medical dictations[9].
-By then the maintenance proved to be quite managable: one terminologist for half a day per month to work through the new entries in the terminology letter-box[10].
-Our thesaurus was the basis of the ICD-10 diagnosis thesaurus which nowadays is maintained by the governmental agency DIMDI (the German analogue of NLM) and used in all German speaking countries (Germany, Austria, Switzerland) On the occasion of my 75th birthday DIMDI surprised me with a "Widmung" (see figure 5.2 on page 22
+&lt;sup>5Building of the thesaurus was started in the late 60s using punched paper tape[17].
+In the 70s we entered every dictated word of the referral letters of the German Clinc for Diagnostic in Wiesbaden[13].
+At the end of the 70s we installed BAIK in the J.W.Goethe-University-Klinikum for all dissection reports and other medical dictations[18].
+By then the maintenance proved to be quite managable: one terminologist for half a day per month to work through the new entries in the terminology letter-box[19].
+Our thesaurus was the basis of the ICD-10 diagnosis thesaurus which nowadays is maintained by the governmental agency DIMDI (the German analogue of NLM) and used in all German speaking countries (Germany, Austria, Switzerland) On the occasion of my 75th birthday DIMDI surprised me with a dedication, "Widmung" (see figure 5.2 on page 22)